 This bleached blond young punk you see here is Irish actor Aiden Gillen, who you know (and hate) as Petyr “Littlefinger” Baelish, the conniving Master of Coin.
 Before he ended up on Game of Thrones, however, he was one of the cast’s most experienced pros.

-Seen here in the mostly forgettable 2010 drama The Low Down, the chameleon-like Gillen is probably best remeber as crooked Baltimore politician Tommy Carcetti in The Wire.
+Seen here in the mostly forgettable 2010 drama The Low Down, the chameleon-like Gillen is probably best remember as crooked Baltimore politician Tommy Carcetti in The Wire.
 Don't worry that his Game of Thrones exit hurt his career - he currently stars on History's Project Blue Book.

 This photo was taken when English actress Nathalie Emmanuel was nine or ten years old, and who claimed she has been a drama queen since she was about three years old.
 Wishing to channel those energies into something constructive, her mom got her into singing, acting, and dancing.
 It paid off big - by the time she was ten, she was playing Young Nala in the West End production of The Lion King.

 While may of Game of Thrones' young stars got their start on the show, one actress reached Westeros in the twilight of her long career.
 Diana Rigg may be 80, but if her memorable performance as Olenna Tyrell is any indication, she still has a lot of gas left in the tank.

 So, the question remains, who starred as a heroine on the original 1960s version of The Avengers, which had nothing to do with Marvel?
 And who appeared as a Bond girl in On Her Majesty's Secret Service?
 To paraphrase Olenna, "It was me."

 Ygritte the wildling, portrayed by Rose Leslie, may have met her end but Leslie still hit the jackpot.
 Aside from her prominent role on the world's most popular show, she also nabbed Kit Harington.
 Jon Snow may not know much, but his actor sure knew hot pop the question - the two got married in 2018.

 Leslie started out playing a character who couldn't be farther from Ygritte, appearing as housemaid Gwen Dawson in Downtown Abbey.
-Fititngly, like Harington, Leslie also comes from a family with royal connections, being a distant descendant of King Charles II.
+Fittingly, like Harington, Leslie also comes from a family with royal connections, being a distant descendant of King Charles II.

 Simply put, Game of Thrones probably wouldn't be what it is without Emilia Clarke playing Daenerys.
-The show's pivotal chacarter, her journey is probably the most signifacnt, going from isolated outcast to having the best claim to ruling the Seven Kingdoms.
-It's kind of funny, then, to realize Clarker wasn't the creators' first choice.
+The show's pivotal character, her journey is probably the most significant, going from isolated outcast to having the best claim to ruling the Seven Kingdoms.
+It's kind of funny, then, to realize Clarke wasn't the creators' first choice.

 In the show's original pilot, which was later reshot, Dany was played by a different English actress, Tamzin Merchant, but they ended up replacing her with Emilia.
 The rest, as they say, was history.
 This photo is from a much less glamours, and much earlier, role in Clarke's career.
 It was a made-for-TV movie named Triassic Attack, and it was just as terrible as it sounds.